RustCrypto/utils/cmov/README.md

 Conditional move CPU intrinsics which are guaranteed to execute in constant-time and not be rewritten as branches by the compiler.

-Provides wrappers for the [CMOV family] of instructions on x86/x86_64 CPUs.
+Provides wrappers for the [CMOV family] of instructions on x86/x86_64 and AArch64 CPUs.

 [Documentation][docs-link]